Thi-Tracey-Nguyen/T2A2/README.md

 Relationship with Booking model: zero or many to one and only one relationship.
 An employee can have many bookings, or none if they just started, and a booking can only belong to one and only one employee.
 When an employee is deleted, employee_id field in the Booking model will be set to null.

-Relationship with Roster model: zero or many to one and only one relationship.
-An employee can have many rosters, or none at all (if they just signed up and hasn't started), and a roster can belong to one and only one employee.
-When more than one employee is rostered on the same date, their rosters' id and employee_id are different, but the date are the same.
-When an employee is deleted, all associated rosters will also be removed, but removing a roster has no impact on the employee.

 Id is both a foreign key and primary key.
 It is linked to the id column in the User model, hence it is unique.